jaypoc/ocsrf/README.md

 ocsrf
 =====

-My Implementation of OWasp's CSRF code
+This is my Implementation of OWasp's CSRF code.
+Please feel free to comment or make suggestions so I can improve this code.